-On a clock that has an hour hand and a minute hand, the time 11:05 makes a V. These two numbers, 11 and 5, where 11 is November, and 5 is the day of November, spell out: the fifth of November.
+On a clock that has an hour hand and a minute hand, the time 11:05 makes a V. These two numbers, eleven and five, where eleven is November, and five is the day of November, spell out: the fifth of November.
 "Remember, remember the 5th of November."

-Evey mentions to Gordon Dietrich that "eggie in the basket" is the same breakfast V made for her the first morning she spent at his place.
-She fails to mention (or doesn't notice) that Dietrich and V also both greeted her in exactly the same way, not with "good morning" but with, "bonjour mademoiselle."
+Evey (Natalie Portman) mentions to Gordon Dietrich (Stephen Fry) that "eggie in the basket" is the same breakfast V (Hugo Weaving) made for her the first morning she spent at his place.
+She fails to mention (or doesn't notice) that Dietrich and V also greeted her in exactly the same way, not with "good morning", but with "bonjour mademoiselle".
 Also, Stan Getz is playing in the background in both instances.

-When we look into Valerie's flashback, there is a brief scene when she talks about meeting her lover while filming her movie.
-When we see the scene of her washing clothes in the bucket, the film crew behind her was composed nearly entirely of the real crew for "V for Vendetta".
+In Valerie's (Natasha Wightman's) flashback, there is a brief scene when she talks about meeting her lover while filming her movie.
+The movie crew that appeared in this scene was composed nearly entirely of the crew members for this movie.

 The scenes in the abandoned London Underground station were filmed at Aldwych, a Piccadilly line station that closed in 1994.
 The branch still has tracks and electricity, meaning trains can still operate.

 Background checks were conducted on every actor, actress, and technician who carried a weapon in the Parliament Square scenes.
 The barcodes on each piece of weaponry were scanned, to track the individuals authorized to handle them.

 The account of Adam Sutler's (Sir John Hurt's) rise to power that V (Hugo Weaving) delivers to Inspector Finch (Stephen Rea) closely parallels the account Leo Tolstoy gives of Napoléon Bonaparte's rise to power in France in Part I, Chapter III of the Epilogue to War and Peace.